-You must first sign-in with Centralized Patient Scheduling & Registration (CPSR), which is located immediately to your left when you enter the hospital from the main entrance (across from the gift shop).
+You must first sign-in with Centralized Patient Scheduling & Registration (CPSR), which is located immediately to your left when you enter the hospital from the main entrance (off Dunlop Street, across from the gift shop).
 You will receive a patient wristband and be directed to the Diagnostic Imaging department.